songyy0415/epsilon/poincare_junior/doc/simplification.md

 0 1      1 3 0     0 2 1  k  1  2   x  1  0
 ```

-In other words, within a parametered expression, `0` is the local context.
+In other words, within a parametered expression, `0` is the local parameter.

 When nested inside a parametered expression, all indexes are incremented.